Code-Institute-Submissions/stream-two-data-centric-python-recipme/README.md

 ## Built With

-** VSCODE, HTML, CSS, SASS/SCSS, FLEXBOX, JAVASCRIPT, PYTHON3, MYSQL, FLASK, JINJA, PHOTOSHOP, BALSAMIQ.
+** VSCODE, HTML, CSS, SASS/SCSS, FLEXBOX, JAVASCRIPT, PYTHON3, MYSQL, FLASK, JINJA, HEROKU, PHOTOSHOP, BALSAMIQ.

 ## UX Design

-Details of the UX design and research process is available in the repo "documentation" folder.
+Details of the UX design and research process are available in the repo "documentation" folder.
 The documents show how I approached the design of the site using the 5 layers approach.
 (Strategy, Structure, Scope, Skeleton, Surface).

 ## Build Approach